fudoniten/dolores/ARCHITECTURE_DECISIONS.md

 ### Decision
 Adopt a microservices architecture to allow independent deployment and scaling of services.
 Each service will handle a specific business capability and communicate with others via RESTful APIs.

+### Implementation Steps
+1. **Design Service Interfaces**: Define APIs using OpenAPI specifications.
+2. **Develop Services**: Implement using a consistent framework (e.g., Spring Boot).
+3. **Set Up Communication**: Use RabbitMQ for asynchronous and REST for synchronous communication.
+4. **Deploy Independently**: Use Docker Compose for local and Kubernetes for production.

 ### Consequences
 - **Positive:** Improved scalability, easier maintenance, and faster deployment cycles.
 - **Negative:** Increased complexity in managing inter-service communication and data consistency.